National Academy of Television Arts and Sciences: Defunct

 NATAS also supervised the Primetime Emmy Awards until a split between the East and West memberships in the 1970s led to the Academy of Television Arts & Sciences leaving NATAS.
 ATAS supervises the Primetime and Los Angeles area Emmys, while NATAS is in charge of the other Emmy honors.
 In 2007, the organization spawned a peer organization dedicated to new media, called the National Academy of Media Arts & Sciences (NAMAS).

 Magazine

 NATAS published a magazine, Television Quarterly, which started in 1962.

 Controversy

-Palestinian journalist Bisan Owda was nominated in July 2024 for the 45th News and Documentary Emmy Awards for Outstanding Hard News Feature Story: Short Form for "It's Bisan from Gaza and I'm Still Alive."
-Around 150 people from Creative Community for Peace signed a call for the nomination to be rescinded.
+Palestinian journalist Bisan Owda was nominated in July 2024 for the 45th News and Documentary Emmy Awards for Outstanding Hard News Feature Story: Short Form for "It's Bisan from Gaza and I'm Still Alive".
+Around 150 people from Creative Community for Peace signed a call for the nomination to be rescinded, alleging Owda was a member of the Popular Front for the Liberation of Palestine (PFLP), which the United States designated as a terrorist organization.
 Adam Sharp, NATAS president and chief executive, responded by saying that experienced journalists had made the nomination decision and that the academy had not found any evidence that Owda was affiliated with the PFLP.